MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-office-365-powershell.md

     > [!NOTE]
     > Use a 64-bit version of Windows.
 Support for the 32-bit version the Microsoft Azure Active Directory Module for Windows PowerShell was discontinued in October of 2014.

-These procedures are intended for users who are members of an Microsoft 365 admin role.
+These procedures are intended for users who are members of a Microsoft 365 admin role.
 For more information, see [About admin roles](https://go.microsoft.com/fwlink/p/?LinkId=532367).

 ## Connect with the Azure Active Directory PowerShell for Graph module